The following information includes common concerns confronted by University recognized clubs and organizations.

 - If the club or organization wishes to sell the tickets at the Student Center they will again contact the Assistant Director of Student Activities to complete the necessary procedures for ticket sales in the Student Center.

-Any University recognized club or organization wishing to conduct a drawing would contact the Assistant Director of Student Development/Activities/Union to review the Minnesota state gambling laws and procedures before setting up the drawing.
+Any University recognized club or organization wishing to conduct a drawing would contact the Foundation Office to review the Minnesota state gambling laws and procedures before setting up or promoting the drawing.

 - Any University recognized club or organization, before committing to any usage of goods or services to be utilized for any event, must consult with the Assistant Director of Student Activities to determine if a contract or letter of agreement is required.

 - Engagements of bands or performers must be discussed with the Assistant Director of Student Activities before making a commitment to the band or performer or having a contract sent to the University.

 - No contracts will be valid unless signed by the Assistant Director of Student Activities and other designated University parties.